Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Let’s start this comparison off with a quick rundown of how the Babbel program works.
 This should help provide some context for our thoughts.

-The Babbel core lessons take about 10 to 15 minutes to complete each, and generally speaking, go by super fast.
-This is largely because each lesson is made up of several quick-hit, interactive drills and exercises.
+The Babbel core lessons each take about 10 to 15 minutes to complete, and generally speaking, go by super fast.
+This is largely because each lesson is made up of several quick-hit, interactive exercises.

-For the first couple minutes, you might be tasked with listening to new words or phrases and then repeating them.
-Then the lesson will quickly transition into a digital flashcards drill for a few minutes, before shifting gears again into a short grammatical or conjugation lesson.
+For the first couple minutes, you might be tasked with listening to and repeating new words and phrases.
+Then the lesson will quickly transition into a digital flashcards drill for a few minutes, before shifting gears again into a short grammar lesson.

-In short, it’s just a very fast moving, blended approach to teaching with tons of variety in the drills and exercises they employ.
+In short, it’s just a very fast-moving, blended approach with lots of different drills.
 It’s clear Babbel’s aim is to keep their program engaging and effective.

 Our Thoughts On The Babbel Program

-Now that you have some context as to the nature of Babbel’s lessons, let’s get into our thoughts on Babbel, particularly as compared to Duolingo.
+Now let’s get into our thoughts on Babbel, particularly as compared to Duolingo.
 And I’ll just start by saying that my experience was largely very positive.

 Babbel Is Better For Grammar

-I like that Babbel incorporates grammar content and exercises right into its lessons, whereas with Duolingo, it doesn’t seem to be as much of a priority.
-However, the nice thing is that Babbel doesn’t hit you over the head with dense, boring grammatical assignments.
+I like that Babbel incorporates grammar right into its lessons, whereas Duolingo doesn’t really prioritize grammar.
+The nice thing is that Babbel doesn’t hit you over the head with dense, boring grammar assignments.

 Honestly, I think that approach can sometimes do more harm than good, especially at early stages.